SDOSLabs/jenkins-pipeline-qa/README.md

 - __JOB_EMULATOR_PLATFORM_VERSION:__ Emulator Version needed for the Appium Test to run (Appium Capability). _Choice parameter_.
 - __JOB_PLATFORM_NAME:__ Device Platform Name to launch the test: _android or ios_. _String parameter_
 - __JOB_APPIUM_SUITE:__ Name of the Test Suite to execute. _Choice parameter_.
-- __JOB_SLACK_CHANNEL_NOTIFICATION:__ Name of the Slack channel (from the your team Slack) to notify the result of the job execution.
+- __JOB_SLACK_CHANNEL_NOTIFICATION:__ Name of the Slack channel (you need to use Slack on your company and have a custom team domain) to notify the result of the job execution.
 You need to previously configure Slack on the Manage Jenkins -> Configure System -> Global Slack Notifier Settings section in order to use it. _String parameter_.

 These parameters are the needed capabilities to be able to run the Appium Test along with the Appium Core of SDOS.